Border restrictions Direction (No. 3)

 Transport, freight and logistics

-- Any person who in performing their duties is responsible for provision of services for local passenger transport including bus services, taxi and ride share services, transport or freight of goods, or logistics for the goods, into, within and out of Queensland, on the condition that the person must practise social distancing wherever possible, including maintaining a distance of at least 1.5 metres where reasonably practicable and remain self-quarantined in their vehicle or accommodation.
+- Any person who in performing their duties is responsible for provision of services for local passenger transport including bus services, taxi and ride share services, transport or freight of goods, or logistics for the goods, by sea, land or air into, within and out of Queensland, on the condition that the person must practise social distancing wherever possible, including maintaining a distance of at least 1.5 metres where reasonably practicable and remain self-quarantined in their vehicle or accommodation.

 - Ship crew travelling from another State or Territory, for the limited period of delivery of persons, transport or freight of goods, or logistics for them, into, within and out of Queensland, on the condition that the person must practise social distancing wherever possible, including maintaining a distance of at least 1.5 metres where reasonably practicable and must remain on board ship in self-quarantine until the ship departs Queensland or via a flight, where the self-quarantine period is less than 14 days.

-- A member of a domestic, commercial or charter flight crew who self-quarantine until departing Queensland on another flight.
+- A member of a domestic, commercial or charter flight or maritime crew who self-quarantines until departing Queensland on another flight or voyage.

 Specialist skills critical to maintaining key government services, industries or businesses and fly in fly out workers

-- Any person who, in carrying out their duties, is responsible, while in Queensland, for construction, maintenance, resupply or repair of infrastructure critical to Queensland.
+- Any person who, in carrying out their duties, is responsible, while in Queensland, for provision, construction, maintenance, resupply or repair of infrastructure, utilities and services critical to Queensland including telecommunications, data, water supply, sewerage, sanitation and waste and recycling management.

-- A person who is an employee of a construction, commercial fishing, manufacturing, mining, energy or agribusiness employee whose company or service provider has a plan to manage preventing the transmission of COVID-19 amongst its employees and the community, and the plan complies with the requirements specified by the Chief Health Officer.
-An employee who is fly in fly out worker is only exempt if they satisfy the requirements in paragraph 21 below.
+- A person who is a construction, commercial fishing, manufacturing, resources sector, energy or agribusiness employee whose company or service provider has a plan to manage preventing the transmission of COVID-19 amongst its employees and the community, and the plan complies with the requirements specified by the Chief Health Officer.
+An employee who is fly in fly out worker is only exempt if they satisfy the requirements in paragraph 24 below.

 - the name of their employer; and